 Grapes that you might Experiment with this Autumn

-Thanks Richie – Now, I would like to revisit a few grape varietals that might be mentioned later, that maybe are not as well known.
+Thanks Richie – Now, I would like to revisit a few grape varietals, that maybe are not as well known.
 They are perfect for this autumnal weather we’re having.

 Sémillon – This white Bordeaux-borne grape is often blended with Sauvignon Blanc, giving an otherwise lush, mouth-filling wine a welcome hint of liveliness to make an excellent white pour for those dark green autumn vegetables.